WeslleyIvis/site_moda_back/README.md

 ```bash
  activate.bat
 ```
-5. Navegue pelo prompt até a basta raiz do projeto.
+5. Navegue pelo prompt até a pasta raiz do projeto.
 6. Instale as bibliotecas com base no arquivo "requirements.txt":

 ```bash